Dental Topics & FAQs Mt. Airy Pediatric Dentist

 Parents are often concerned about the nocturnal grinding of teeth (bruxism).
 Often, the first indication is the noise created by the child grinding on their teeth during sleep.
 Or, the parent may notice wear (teeth getting shorter) to the dentition.
 One theory as to the cause involves a psychological component.

-The good news is most children outgrow bruxism.
-The grinding decreases between the ages of 6-9, and children tend to stop grinding between ages 9-12.
-If you suspect bruxism, discuss this with your pediatrician or pediatric dentist.
+The good news is that most children outgrow bruxism.
+The grinding decreases between the ages of 6 and 9, and children tend to stop between ages 9 and 12.
+If you suspect bruxism, discuss it with your pediatrician or pediatric dentist.

 Can Thumb Sucking be Harmful to My Child’s Teeth?